 Female runners should wear a quality, supportive sports bra designed especially for running or other high-impact activities.
 The best way to know which bra is the best is to try it on and run in place and jump up and down.
 The proper fit is comfortable and supportive.

-The proper gear for running falls into two general categories; Cold-Weather Gear and Warm-Weather Running Gear.
+The proper gear for running falls into two general categories: Cold-Weather Gear and Warm-Weather Running Gear.

 Cold-Weather Running Gear

 Running in the cold is inevitable if you’re training for a spring marathon and you live in an area with seasons.
-Training will require that you run outside in the cold weather.
-Here are some things you’ll need to ensure you complete your training runs and stay warm while doing it.
+Training requires that you run outside in the cold weather.

 Do you need to wear underwear if you are wearing a base layer?